mksunny1/apption/docs/api/README.md

 ## Documentation

-The library is divided into 4 parts.
+The library is divided into 5 parts.
 [Action](_media/README.md) contains the main primitives.
 The other 3 contain specialized objects which work very well with [action](_media/README.md).
 They can also be used on their own.
 Use the following links for the API documentation of each part.
 Each contains only a few functions and classes.

  1. The base [action](_media/README.md) module which exports primitives for acting on multiple objects at once.
 It is similar to `onetomany` in [deleight](https://github.com/mksunny1/deleight) but a lot easier to use and likely has more practical utility.
  2. The [array](_media/README-1.md) module which exports 2 classes that function together to keep array objects and the children of DOM elements in sync.
 This is preferrable to using `for` loops within markup.
 It can be used directly (in most cases) or serve as a basis for developing bespoke solutions for more uncommon situations.
  3. The [object](_media/README-2.md) module which supports more concise object manipulations.
 It borrows some ideas from functional programming.
 We found this convenient because we use objects a lot in JavaScript code.
  4. The [selector](_media/README-3.md) module which exports new object types for easier and more concise DOM manipulations.
+ 5. The [middleware](./docs/api/middleware/README.md) module which exports primitives that proxy other objects to perform preset transformations or computations before and/or after members are accessed.

 ## Contributing